olga-od-ua/hello_ireland/TESTING.md

 27. As a Shopper/Site User I want to be able to add images that I liked to my favourites in order to quickly and easily find them in the future (e.g. save an image for a later purchase or review).

-- An authenticated User will be able to add any image to the list of their favourite images by clicking on the "Add to favourites" button from the Product Details view.
+- An authenticated User will be able to add images that are for sale to the list of their favourite images by clicking on the "Add to favourites" button from the Product Details view.
 Once the image is in their Favourites, the button switches to the "Remove from favourites" button.

 ![See screenshot below](media/readme_images/UX_stories/UX_stories_testing/UX_story_27a.png)
 ![See screenshot below](media/readme_images/UX_stories/UX_stories_testing/UX_story_27b.png)